Be My® Main Squeeze™ calla lily (Zantedeschia hybrid). Photo by: Proven Winners

 Bloom time:

-Flower stalks begin shooting up about eight weeks after planting, and you'll be delighted by blooms for the next couple of months.
+Flower stalks appear about eight weeks after planting and bloom for months.

 Color and characteristics:

 Calla lily is an herbaceous or semi-evergreen perennial grown from rhizomes.
-Tubular shaped flowers with pointed tips produce a long, finger-like spadix at the center.
-Blooms come in colors of white, yellow, orange, pink, red, purple, green, or black.
+Tubular-shaped flowers with pointed tips produce a long, finger-like spadix at the center.
+Calla lily flowers come in a range of colors, including white, yellow, orange, pink, red, purple, green, and even black.
 Tall elegant stems rise above broad solid green or speckled leaves.

 Are calla lilies poisonous?